 Carlisle campus: Most campus buildings and facilities are open and accessible to the public during normal business hours, excluding holidays.
 Athletic facilities, the library, and other select college service areas have varying hours of operation.
 Most of the academic and administrative buildings on campus are controlled by a card access system.
 While these buildings will be locked and closed to the public after regular business hours, students, faculty and staff may gain access by using their college identification card in the card access system.
-In the case of periods of extended closing, non-residential buildings will be secured according to schedules developed by the department responsible for the facility, and the College will admit only those with prior approval to all facilities.
+In the case of periods of extended closing, nonresidential buildings will be secured according to schedules developed by the department responsible for the facility, and the College will admit only those with prior approval to all facilities.
+DPS officers conduct routine security and safety patrols of the academic and administrative buildings to monitor conditions and report any unusual circumstances.

 Residential buildings are secured 24 hours a day.
 Most exterior doors in student residential halls are controlled by card access, and students are issued a key for their room.
 In residential buildings not on the card access system, students who reside in these buildings are issued a key for their room and the exterior building doors.
 Over extended breaks, the doors of all residential buildings will be secured around the clock, and will be equipped with a lock separate from the regular key issued to resident students.
+Residence Life staff and DPS officers monitor security in the residential facilities and encourage building residents to report suspicious or unusual activity.

 More than 100 security cameras are located throughout campus, many at access points to buildings.
 Card access and camera systems are monitored 24 hours a day in the DPS communication center.
+Public Safety Officers conduct regular patrols of campus buildings to evaluate and monitor security related matters.

 Other campuses: Most campus administrative and academic buildings and facilities are open and accessible to the public during normal business hours, excluding holidays.
 These buildings will be locked after normal business hours, but may be accessible by students, faculty and staff.
 Door locks and keys control afterhours access to these facilities.
 Student residential facilities at the Bologna and Cameroon campuses are locked and accessible by key only 24 hours a day.
+Local Law Enforcement Agencies may conduct regular patrols of other Dickinson campuses.